thewca/wca-regulations/wca-regulations_2012.md

 - 2s) Exceptions for documented disabilities
     - 2s1) For competitors with hearing disabilities, judges may replace the vocal instructions with hand signals.
     - 2s2) For competitors with physical disabilities, judges may give help with starting and stopping the timer.
-    - 2s3) Competitors with other disabilities that may prevent them from abiding by one or more Competition Regulations may request special accommodations with the WCA Delegate.
+    - 2s3) Competitors with other disabilities that may prevent them from abiding by one or more WCA Regulations may request special accommodations with the WCA Delegate.
 Such accommodations must be noted in the Delegate Report.
-- 2t) All competitors must be familiar with and understand the WCA regulations before the competition.
+- 2t) All competitors must be familiar with and understand the WCA Regulations before the competition.

 ## Article 3: Puzzles